There is something really beautiful about do overs and fresh starts, don’t you think?

 Pray more.
 Bible study more.
 Journal more.

 Less of some stuff.
 And more of others.
 Either way, it’s all just a bunch of things that stress me out!
 I mean, seriously, who can do all that?
 In one year?
 Let’s get real!

 Some years my list is so big, I shut down by the 2nd day of the New Year and do nothing for the next 363 days.
 My hubby can attest to that!
 Ever been there?
 Your list is so big that you just don’t even know where to start?
 You go into mental overload?

-And if you tell me that you don't have any resolutions this year.
+And if you tell me that you don’t have any resolutions this year.
 Get real.
-If you are female and have Y chromosomes raging through your body, you have a resolution list.
-Admit it.
+If you are female and have Y chromosomes raging through your body, you have a resolution or two.
+Maybe three.
+Admit it!

 This year I’m embracing the whole one word movement.
 Not to jump on a bandwagon, because I hate bandwagons.
 But I decided it will give me focus.
 In my writing.
 My daily devotions.
 My housework.
 My time with family and friends.
 And some upcoming speaking engagements.